 Doug Lichty, B.B.A.-business administration, is a member of the PGA Golf Profession with 20+ years of teaching experience.
 He was head golf pro at Leland Country Club from 1993-2004 and now owns the Traverse City Golf Center.

 Misaeng Suh Liggett, a native of Japan, attended Tsuji Cooking School in Tokyo and worked as a chef.
-She has taught Japanese cooking workshops and Japanese language at NMC since 2005.
+She has taught Japanese cooking workshops at NMC since 2005.

 Jordan J. Lindberg, Ph.D., is executive vice-president of eFulfillment Service, Inc., a Traverse City-based order fulfillment company primarily servicing online retailers.
 He owns an online retail store selling cremation urns (stardust-memorials.com), and is digital publisher of a WordPress blog devoted to fly fishing (truenorthtrout.com).